-F. Philip Carpenter is an associate in the Construction Practice Group at WeirFoulds.
+F. Philip Carpenter is a partner in the Construction Practice Group at WeirFoulds.

 He has extensive experience working on complex construction litigation files for all levels of the industry, having worked previously at a boutique firm in Toronto with a focus on construction law.
 He has represented contractors, subcontractors, owners, and design professionals in a variety of construction disputes.
 Additionally, Philip has experience acting for municipalities and municipal insurers in relation to building inspection liability cases.
 He has also completed contract reviews and drafting for design and construction management clients.